kharchenkolab/dropEst/README.md

 *  -g, --genes filename: file with genes annotations (.bed or .gtf)
 *  -G, --genes-min num: minimal number of genes in output cells
 *  -l, --log-prefix : logs prefix
-*  -L, --gene-match-level :
-   *  e: count UMIs with exonic reads only;
-   *  i: count UMIs with intronic reads only;
-   *  E: count UMIs, which have both exonic and not annotated reads;
-   *  I: count UMIs, which have both intronic and not annotated reads;
-   *  B: count UMIs, which have both exonic and intronic reads;
-   *  A: count UMIs, which have exonic, intronic and not annotated reads.
-   *  Default: -L eEBA.
 *  -m, --merge-barcodes : merge linked cell tags
 *  -M, --merge-barcodes-precise : use precise merge strategy (can be slow), recommended to use when the list of real barcodes is not available
 *  -o, --output-file filename : output file name